 In 1999, Russian scientists famously dug a long-dead frozen woolly mammoth out of the Siberian permafrost.
 Other things lurking in the frozen earth may more alive — and more dangerous.
 Scientists warn that global warming could release ancient bacterial, viruses and fungi from frozen lakes, glaciers and permafrost.
 If this happens, humans could become exposed to viruses and diseases they have not encountered in thousands of years.

 Frozen viruses may have been making their way back into the environment for centuries, even without global warming.
 Scientists theorize that periodically melting Arctic lakes release previously frozen influenza viruses, which are picked up by migrating birds and transported toward human populations.

-One virus seems to have reappeared in the 1930s, 1960s, and most recently in 2006 when a Siberian lake melted, a biological warfare researcher told Wired in 2009.
-"This phenomenon may take place regularly, far beyond what we witness," said Dany Shoham of Israel's Bar-Ilan University.
+One virus seems to have reappeared in the 1930s, 1960s and most recently in 2006 when a Siberian lake melted.
+"This phenomenon may take place regularly, far beyond what we witness," Dany Shoham a biological warfare researcher at Israel's Bar-Ilan University, told Wired.
 Many viruses won't remain viable after freezing, but others are more adaptable.
-Influenza, for example, has the properties that would allow it to survive the ice and the ability to transfer between animals and humans once it is out," Shoham told The Independent in 2005.
+For example, influenza has properties that allow it to survive the ice and transfer between animals and humans once it is out, Shoham said.